 A totally different toxin,

 Tetrodotoxin (not present in Monkshood but produced by some poisonous fishes including pufferfish, blue-ringed octopus and some symbiotic protobacteria) bind to the same target site as does Aconitine, but rather bizarrely have the opposite effect.
 This means that Tetrodotoxin can sometimes be used as an antidote to Aconitine poisoning, but is itself so deadly toxic that the outcome may still be death.
 Lidocaine, an anti-dysrhythmic drug, blocks these same sodium channels and has once been used successfully as an antidote to aconitine poisoning.
 Tetrodotoxin, at an LD50 of 8µgm/kg body weight, is 100 times more toxic than

 Potassium Cyanide and 1000 times more toxic than Aconitine.
 Tetrodotoxin, a polycyclic compound, has an unusual adamantane structure (shown in red - being the diamond sub-unit skeleton), but one in which not all vertices are occupied by carbon atoms as they are in adamantane.

-Some other synthesized chemicals with the adamantane structure are used as pharmaceuticals and are much less toxic and more predictable and controllable effects than tetrodotoxin.
+Some other synthesized chemicals with the adamantane structure are used as pharmaceuticals and are much less toxic and have more predictable and controllable effects than does tetrodotoxin.

 Another physiological antidote to Aconitine poisoning is to administer (at maximum strength) a combination of Atropine together with either